HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 ### Patient Weighted Input Information

-&emsp;&emsp;*(The information and values included here serve as an example for weights that may be adopted to achieve various threshold levels responders systems may choose to require.)*
+&emsp;&emsp;*(The information and values included here serve as an example of weights that may be adopted to achieve various threshold levels responders' systems may choose to require when performing person matching with a desired degree of certainty.)*

 Providing an agreed-upon value for matching (i.e., "weight") to specific Patient information elements included in a match request allows for a degree of matching capability either through profiling the Patient resource or through other potential mechanisms within the guidance.